donmelton/donmelton.com/items/2013/03-18-regarding-fake-projects-and-loyalty-tests.md

 Apple is also known for having very high standards when it comes to hiring.
 And it's clear that those candidates who make it through the interview process, are offered a job, and finally accept employment --- well, those folks really want to be at Apple.

 It's also common knowledge that Apple keeps what they're working on a secret until it's unveiled to the public.
-There are very explicit rules for employees --- told to them on their first day of their employment or later disclosure on a specific project--- about what they can say regarding that project and to whom they can say it.
+There are very explicit rules for employees --- told to them on their first day of their employment or later disclosure on a specific project --- about what they can say regarding that project and to whom they can say it.
 And it's very clear to everyone what happens if those rules are broken.
 Such a policy is probably not that much different from what other technology companies have these days.
 This is old news.

 Now, if Apple is going to screen candidates so thoroughly and then explain the rules to them so carefully after they're hired, what is the point of an additional loyalty test?